GazzaJ/CI-MS3-W3Recipes/README.md

  - **Update** any of their own recipes, to change any of the previously stored content, or add additional information (within the limits of the input form)
  - **Delete** recipes they themselves have uploaded.
 This functionality is NOT extended to other users recipes.

-Users will also be able to track which countries recipes have been uploaded for using the Dashboard page; and upvote recipes they like or have tried.

 ##### Functional Requirements
-Simple and intuitive navbar with a clear mobile responsive equivalent.
-Navbar selections which increases once a user registers or logs into the website One page each to c
+Simple navigation through an intuitive, mobile responsive navbar Navbar menu items which increases once a user registers or logs into the website One page each to c

 >A key consideration from early planning stages was the method for inputting the recipe ingredients and preparation steps.
 I had initially thought about getting the user to input the number of ingredients and then looping through this number to enter each ingredient, one at a time.
 However this would be problematic, if the user inputs an incorrect number.
 In this case they might have to restart the process, which would be undesirable. **Thus the goal; has been to make it as easy as possible for the user to input this data.**